kmarsh/kevinmarsh.com/content/uses/index.md

 * **GoodReader** (iOS): The best app I've found for consuming PDFs on the iPad.
 * **Google Photos** (iOS, Web): The search is amazing and I love seeing photos on our Google Nest Hub in the kitchen.
 It's also nice to have (another) automated backup.
 I use their API for creating a photo calendar for my wife's Christmas present every year.
 * **Plex** (Everywhere): I run a Plex Media Server on my Synology and stream TV and Movies to almost any device.
+* **Raycast** (Mac): Recently made the jump from Alfred.
+I haven't yet tapped its potential but love the extensibility.
 * **Reeder** (iOS, Mac): The best app to consume RSS feeds, used with [Feedbin](https://feedbin.com)
 * **Safari**: For performance, privacy, and battery life I've recently switched to Safari from Chrome as my daily driver.
 * **Snapseed** (iOS): For quick editing of photos before sharing